~ The Good Banana Recipe ~

 If you need additional help to write your site copy, consider one of my writing packages.

 The visual representation + physical holder of your content

-Designing the "container" for content is usually the most enjoyable phase.
-And it's the phase many people call Web design.
-All the words, imagery and other elements come to life in a graphical interface on the Web.
+Designing the "container" is usually the most enjoyable part.
+And it's the step most think of as Web design.
+Good Banana takes all the words, imagery and other elements, and designs the site to support the site goals.

-Following this 3-phase process is fundamental to designing and building an effective Web site.
+Following this 3-step process is fundamental to creating an effective Web site.
 Make sure you know what you're getting when you hire a Web designer.